Complexity Classification in Infinite-Domain Constraint Satisfaction: Topological Groups

 Every open subgroup $\bf H$ of $\bf G$ is closed, since the complement of $H$ in $G$ is the open set given by the union of open sets $gH$ for $g \in G \setminus H$.
-A topological group $\bf G$ is \begin{itemize} \item \emph{Hausdorff (metrizable, Polish)} if the topology of $\bf G$ is Hausdorff (metrizable, Polish, respectively); \item \emph{first-countable} if it has a countable basis at the identity. \item \emph{non-archimedian} if it has a basis at the identity consisting of open subgroups. \end{itemize} It is easy to see that every metrizable topological group is Hausdorff and first-countable.
-We also recall the following.
+A topological group $\bf G$ is \begin{itemize} \item \emph{Hausdorff (metrizable, Polish)} if the topology of $\bf G$ is Hausdorff (metrizable, Polish, respectively); \item \emph{first-countable} if it has a countable basis at the identity. \item \emph{non-archimedian} if it has a basis at the identity consisting of open subgroups. \end{itemize} We also recall the following.

 \begin{proposition}[Proposition 13 and Proposition 14 in~\cite{Bourbaki}] Let ${\bf G}$ be a topological group, and let ${\bf H}$ be a subgroup of ${\bf G}$.
-Then \begin{itemize} \item ${\bf G}/{\bf H}$ is discrete if and only if $\bf H$ is open in $\bf G$; \item ${\bf G}/{\bf H}$ is Hausdorff if and only if $\bf H$ is closed in $\bf G$. \end{itemize} \end{proposition}
+Then \begin{itemize} \item ${\bf G}/{\bf H}$ is discrete if and only if $H$ is open in $G$; \item ${\bf G}/{\bf H}$ is Hausdorff if and only if $H$ is closed in $G$. \end{itemize} \end{proposition}

 The following is sometimes useful to verify that an action is topologically faithful.

 \begin{proposition}[Proposition 2.2.1 in~\cite{Gao}] Let ${\bf G}$ be a Polish group and ${\bf H}$ a subgroup of ${\bf G}$ with the subspace topology.
 Then $H$ is Polish if and only if $H$ is closed in $G$. \end{proposition}